List of UK top-ten singles in 2024: Multiple entries

 Ninety-nine singles charted in the top 10 in 2024, with eighty-six singles reaching their peak this year (including the re-entries "Rockin' Around the Christmas Tree", "Merry Christmas" and "It's Beginning to Look a Lot Like Christmas", which charted in previous years but reached peaks on their latest chart run).

-"Murder on the Dancefloor" returns to the top-ten
+"Murder on the Dancefloor" returns to the top-ten after use in Saltburn

 On 5 January 2024 (11 January 2024, week ending), Sophie Ellis-Bextor returned to the UK top-ten for the first time since 2007, when her 2001 hit "Murder on the Dancefloor" re-entered the chart at number 8.
 The song, which originally peaked at number 2 upon its initial release, witnessed a resurgence in popularity following its use in the film Saltburn.
 The song also experienced its best ever streaming week, earning 293,000 weekly streams.
 "Murder on the Dancefloor" reclaimed its 2001 peak of number 2 the following week, and surpassed the previous week's best for Ellis-Bextor by earning the most one-week streams since its release, with 4.7 million UK streams over the previous seven days.